heviahmed/polla-fattah.github.io/_educations/2008-10-15-MSc-Salahaddin-University-Erbil.md

 - Radiation and Propagation.
 - Digital Communication.

-## Algorithmes
+## Algorithms

 In the process of my masters degree, I have learned many algorithms and algorithms are used in many fields.
 I have studied Apriori algorithm for Association Rule Mining and proposed a modified version of Apriori algorithm for frequent and infrequent itemset Mining.
 The code of the algorithm is available in [Modified Apriori](https://github.com/polla-fattah/Associasion-mining-variation){:target="masterCode"}

 ## My Thesis

 You can find the MS OfficeWord version of my Thesis in the [GitHub repository](https://github.com/polla-fattah/Thesis){:target="Thesis"}, with a compiled [PDF version](https://github.com/polla-fattah/Thesis/blob/main/thesis.pdf){:target="DissertationPDF"}.
-And the defence presentation is available [here](https://github.com/polla-fattah/Thesis/blob/main/Defence%20Seminar.ppt){:target="presentation"}.
+And the defense presentation is available [here](https://github.com/polla-fattah/Thesis/blob/main/defense%20Seminar.ppt){:target="presentation"}.

 ## Transcript